tabu-issues-for-future-maintainer/tabu/README.md

-therefore very important to consider carefully if you want to use that package in any important document (say, a thesis), because half way through you may find that it stops working (like tabu recently did) and there may not be a fix possible in the time frame of your deadlines.
+therefore very important to consider carefully if you want to use that package in any important document (say, a thesis), because half way through you may find that it stops working (like tabu recently did) and there may not be a fix possible within your timeframe.

-We therefore **do not recommend** its usage at this point in time.
+We therefore *do not recommend* its usage at this point in time.
 However, we hope that somebody will step forward and start actively supporting the code base.